 Dipping sauce.
-Are you like me who loves to have Asian take-outs for the weekend dinners?
-If yes, you're going to use this dipping sauce for everything you munch on.
+Are you like me, who loves to have Asian take-outs for weekend dinners?
+If yes, use this dipping sauce for everything you munch on.

 Chicken wings.
-Are you trying to recreate the Buffalo Wild Wings style Asian chicken wings? you will not be disappointed with its appealing taste.
-Toss the fried crispy chicken wings with this sauce, voila, And pat yourself for the wonderful effort for making Asian zing chicken wings at home.
+Are you trying to recreate the Buffalo Wild Wings-style Asian chicken wings? you will not be disappointed with its appealing taste.
+Toss the fried crispy chicken wings with this sauce, and voila.
+And pat yourself for the beautiful effort in making Asian zing chicken wings at home.

 Salad dressing.
-Instantly modify your regular salad to a classic Asian dish. that sweet and spicy sauce works really well than your expectations.
+Instantly modify your regular salad to a classic Asian dish.
+That sweet and spicy sauce works better than your expectations.

 Glaze.
 Our family loves this variation of glazing the meatballs or the grilled chicken.

 Add on flavors.
 Add a pinch of crushed lemongrass for intense Thai flavors.

 With texture.
 Throw in thinly sliced spring onions as a garnish, which makes the Azian zing sauce presentable and adds mild flavor.